low-earth-orbit/notes/web-dev-starter-guide.md

 ### Agile Methodologies

 If you haven't worked in an Agile team, it is good to know the basics of Agile.
-Watching a few videos on Agile is enough.
-The [Certified ScrumMaster (CSM)](https://www.scrumalliance.org/get-certified) certification is nice-to-have if you want to become a PM - two-day training and easy exam; for other roles, the certification doesn't carry much value.
+Watching a few videos on Agile / a Software Engineering course that covers Agile should be enough.

+The [Certified ScrumMaster (CSM)](https://www.scrumalliance.org/get-certified) certification is nice-to-have if you want to become a PM - two-day training and easy exam; for other roles, the certification doesn't carry much value / don't waste your money.

 ###### Alternatives: